 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 The Village of Shorewood Hills hands out Cats Indoors Brochures purchased from American Bird Conservancy (ABC) when people purchase their mandatory annual cat license.

-The Village of Shorewood Hills celebrated International Migratory Bird Day on March 9, 2017, in partnership with the Shorewood Hills Garden Club, attracting 35 attendees.
+The Village of Shorewood Hills celebrated International Migratory Bird Day on March 1, 2018, in partnership with the Shorewood Hills Garden Club, attracting 35 attendees.
 Dr. Richard Beilfuss, President and CEO of the International Crane Foundation in Baraboo, spoke on the Crane Foundation’s efforts to preserve the cranes of the world including the endangered Whooping Crane.
 The Parks Committee also had an educational display about birds.